LitterBugCam/Litterbug-docker-raspbian/README.md

 #### Install OMXPLAYER (for Video)
 Raspbian lite installations do not include omxplayer.
 If you installed the full version of e.g. Stretch, you can skip these steps
 1. $sudo apt-get update
-2. $sudo apt-install omxplayer
+2. $sudo apt-get install omxplayer

 #### Install FBI (for images)
 Raspbian lite installations do not include omxplayer.
 If you installed the full version of e.g. Stretch, you can skip these steps
-1. $sudo apt-install fbi
+1. $sudo apt-get install fbi

 #### View image/video
 1. To play the image/video $omxplayer -o hdmi /path/to/videoname.jpg